How to Become a Surgeon

 Step 5: Earn a Medical Degree

-Once students have taken the MCAT, they can apply to medical school.
+Once you take the MCAT, you can apply to medical school.
 Medical degree programs take four years.
 They train students in broad medical skills, introduce them to a variety of specialties through clinical rotations in their third year, and help students gain hands-on experience in their desired specialty.

-• First and Second Year: Students spend the first two years focusing on labs and pre-clinical training in subjects such as microbiology, biochemistry, anatomy, pharmacology, and pathology.
+• First and Second Year: You spend the first two years focusing on labs and pre-clinical training in subjects such as microbiology, biochemistry, anatomy, pharmacology, and pathology.

-• Fourth Year: The fourth year is typically less structured and provides more opportunity for students to hone their skills and take additional elective coursework.
-This is also when they choose their specialty and apply to residency programs through the National Resident Matching Program (NRMP).
-On Match Day each year in March, students learn where they will start their residency training.
+• Fourth Year: This year is typically less structured to provide more opportunity for students to hone their skills and take additional elective coursework.
+This is also when you would choose your specialty and apply to residency programs through the National Resident Matching Program (NRMP).
+March is Match Day, where you would learn where you would start your residency training.

 The next step in becoming a surgeon is attaining your medical license.
-While licensure is listed as Step 6 of this guide, the process actually begins while you're still in medical school.
+Though licensure is Step 6, the process actually begins while you’re still in medical school.

 Medical students often take Step 1 of the exam(s) when they begin their clinical rotations, sitting for the exam the summer between their second and third years of med school.